-A good landscaping juniper tree.
-It grows and twists from one side to the other giving it a unique character form.
-It is drought tolerant once it becomes well established usually about the 3rd year or so.
+Hollywood Junipers are a good choice when it comes to privacy trees.
+They grow and twists from one side to the other giving it a unique character form.
+It is drought tolerant once it becomes well established usually after the 3rd year or so.

 USDA Zones 5-9